Weight Driven and Pendulum Clocks

 There are two basic types of mechanical clocks, those powered by weights and those powered by springs.
 Weight-driven clocks came first, used in churches and monasteries beginning in the 13th century.
 The heaviness of a clock’s weights powers its movement (the network of gears and pins that move the hands of the clock), which is regulated by the escapement.
-In 1650, pendulums were added to clocks to make them more accurate.
-Weights were...
+In the 1650s, pendulums were added to clocks to make them more accurate.
+Inventor...